Trioxis/fossilize-aws-ebs/docs/BackupTagAPI.md

 ## Tag API for EBS volumes

-The value of the **`backups:config-v1`** tag defines how often the EBS volume should be backed up and how long these backups are to be retained.
+The value of the `backups:config-v1` tag defines how often the EBS volume should be backed up and how long these backups are to be retained.
 It is in the format of a comma delimited list of tuples and aliases.

 A tuple takes the form **`[x|y]`**

-* **x** is an integer denoting the number of hours between backups
+* **x** is an integer denoting the number of hours between successive backups
 * **y** is an integer denoting the time to live (TTL) for the backup in hours

 For example, the tuple `[1,12]` means the EBS should be backed up once an hour and these backups should be kept for twelve hours before they are deleted.